12 excellent reasons to volunteer

-As a result of the social inequalities in their society, women in India can face issues such as demeaning and negative treatment from their spouses, forceful marriages from a young age and sometimes even being totally denied an education.
-This lack of education creates a domino effect in both the social and economic aspects of these women’s lives.
+As a result of the social inequalities in their society, women in India can face issues such as demeaning and negative treatment, forceful marriages from a young age, and sometimes even being totally denied an education.
+This lack of education creates a domino effect on both the social and economic aspects of these women’s lives.

-Women also face higher risks with regard to their health.
+Women also face higher risks with regards to their health.
 Inadequate and poor nutrition, coupled with a lack of access to primary healthcare are major contributors to India’s high rates of female mortality.

 These have become major forms of inequality on the basis of gender.

 GVI offers a women’s empowerment project in Kerala, India.
-Lasting anywhere between two and twelve weeks, this program enables volunteers to play a role in long-term women’s empowerment initiatives.
+Lasting anywhere between two and twelve weeks, this program enables participants to play a role in long-term women’s empowerment initiatives.

 In many senses, knowledge is power.
 So with the program aiding in giving women and young girls access equal education, it helps to ease critical social issues such as poverty and employment.

 By ensuring women have access to resources, we can help women to empower themselves, become more financially independent, and achieve their goals.